-In 2018, 1,128 woody habitat structures were created on 7 Spada Lake Tract stands/complexes totaling 259 acres (Figure 2-4, Table 2-4).
+In 2019, 1,234 woody habitat structures were created on 3 Spada Lake Tract stands/complexes totaling 175 acres (Figure 2-4, Table 2-4).
 A complex is one larger stand and multiple small stands (typically 1 acre or less) consolidated to allow easier management.
-Of the woody habitat structures created in 2018, 83 percent (941) were live-topped to become DLTs.
+Of the woody habitat structures created in 2018, 80 percent (1,000) were live-topped to become DLTs.
 These typically have at least 5 whorls of live limbs left to allow the tree to remain alive for at least several years following topping, in the hopes that infection by heart rotting fungus occurs.

 Typically, the largest trees are selected to be live-topped.
 As in the past, these woody habitat structures are typically created in groups to create an opening in the forest canopy.
-On the Spada Lake Tract, these groups can be made up of 30 or more trees, due to the high density of stems.
+On the Spada Lake Tract, these groups are typically made up of 30 or more trees, due to the high density of stems.
 On the Lost Lake Tract, where trees are larger and less dense, groupings are typically 5-7 trees.
 In both cases, the objective is to create canopy gaps up to 0.25 acres in size.